JaehyunShim/collaboration/style_guide_github.md

   - Documentation
   - Doxygen
   - Code Coverage
+  - Release

 ## README.md
 Use the below template to provide users with minimal yet necessary information about your code.
-Refer to [Exotica README.md](https://github.com/ipab-slmc/exotica#readme)
+Refer to [Exotica README.md](https://github.com/ipab-slmc/exotica#readme) for more information.
 ```
 # Repository Name